surajthaqurie/Project__MERN/README.md

 ### Introduction

 - This Project is an E-Commerce website developed on MERN fullstack.
-- The name of this Project_MERN.
+- The name of this MERN-project_demo.

 #### Setup